DanaTryon/git-cheatsheet/readme.md

 				“origin.”
-You’ll usually specify a branch. git push origin main		Sends your local `main` branch commits to the `main` branch on the remote repository named “origin.”
+You’ll usually specify a branch. git push origin main		Sends your local `main` branch commits to the `main` branch on the remote repository named “origin.” git clone <URL>			Creates a local copy of a remote repository using its URL.
+Useful for downloading existing projects to your machine.